DCJ East Campus

-When you are on Formal Supervised Misdemeanor Program (FSMP), your name is entered into the Law Enforcement Data System (LEDS).
-If you have contact with the police, the FSMP staff is notified, investigates the contact, and will follow with the appropriate action (i.e., a sanction, a report to your probation judge asking for a hearing, or no action).
+The Supervised Misdemeanor DUI Program is a probation program.
+Your name is entered into the Law Enforcement Data System (LEDS).
+If you have contact with the police, our staff is notified, investigates the contact, and will follow with the appropriate action (i.e., a sanction, a report to your probation judge asking for a hearing, or no action).
 The most common violations reported are drinking, driving illegally, and committing new crimes.

-You are charged a monthly supervision fee to be in FSMP.
+You are charged a monthly supervision fee to be in the Supervised Misdemeanor DUI Program.

-Do I have a probation officer with the Formal Supervised Misdemeanor Program?
+Do I have a probation officer with the Supervised Misdemeanor DUI Program?

 What do I do now?
 What should I do first?